vmdanilov/TextFlow/README.md

 - Copy to Clipboard\*\*

 \* Or Text Expansion, specify your substitutions in * > System Preferences > Keyboard > Text*.
 \*\* Some WYSIWYG editors, or content editable fields, in browsers ignore TextFlow output and paste directly from Clipboard.
-Include this option to fix this issue.
+Include this option to fix the issue.
 In worst-case scenario, you can *Copy*, then *Paste and Transform Text* with *Copy to Clipboard* selected, and finally *Paste*.

 ## Install